 In this exercise, you will have the opportunity to express your gratitude in a very thoughtful manner.
 Think of the people—parents, friends, coaches, teammates, and so on—who have been especially kind to you but whom you have never properly thanked.
 Choose one person you could meet individually for a face-to-face meeting in the next week.

 Your task is to write a gratitude letter (a letter of thanks) to this individual and deliver it in person.
-The letter should be specific about what he or she did that affected your life.
+The letter should be specific about what they did that affected your life.
 Make it sing!

-It is important that you meet him or her in person.
+It is important that you meet them in person.
 Don’t tell this person, however, about the purpose of this meeting.
 This exercise is much more fun when it is a surprise to the person you are thanking.